 Each year, World Dairy Expo strives to offer more educational opportunities for FFA students who attend the show.
-The activities listed below happened on Tuesday, September 29.
+The activities listed below will happen on Tuesday, September 29.

 For a map of where buses should travel and park, please click here.